albrightlabs/field-masking-plugin/ReadMe.md

 ## 🖥️ How do I install this plugin?
 1. Clone this repository into `plugins/albrightlabs/fieldmasking`
 2. Run the console command `php artisan october:migrate`
-3. Add any class found in the [docs](https://igorescobar.github.io/jQuery-Mask-Plugin/docs.html) to an October CMS form field in the `cssClass` config.
+3. Add any class found in the [docs](https://igorescobar.github.io/jQuery-Mask-Plugin/docs.html) to an October CMS form field in the `cssClass` config with the prefix `mask-`.

 ## ⏫ How do I update this plugin?
 Run either of the following commands: